RIM-116 Rolling Airframe Missile: SeaRAM

 As of December 2013, one SeaRAM is fitted to each Independence-class vessel.
 In late 2014, the Navy revealed it had chosen to install the SeaRAM on its Small Surface Combatant LCS follow-on ships.
-Beginning in November 2015, the Navy will complete installation of a SeaRAM on the first of four s patrolling within the U.S. 6th Fleet.
+Beginning in November 2015, the Navy completed installation of a SeaRAM on the first of four s patrolling within the U.S. 6th Fleet.
 The SeaRAM will equip the Royal Saudi Navy's multi-mission surface combat (MMSC) based on the s.